-Maps 4.180 and 4.192 show the WHPA to be a broad oval shape (approximately 5 km by 3.4 km) extending west and north from the wells.
+Maps 4.NH.WHPA and 4.Wing show the WHPA to be a broad oval shape (approximately 5 km by 3.4 km) extending west and north from the wells.
 Most of the WHPA is in Morris-Turnberry; however, both wellheads are located in North Huron.
 A vulnerability score of 10 applies to WHPA-A, the 100 m radius around the wells.
 WHPA-B for the two wells have vulnerability scores of 8 and 6.
 The portions of WHPA-C and WHPA-D that are located in North Huron have vulnerability scores of 4 or less.
-Note that Map 4.180 was revised in 2014 to reflect updated transport pathway information.